swapna0401/GENERATIVE-TEXT-MODEL/README.md

 It supports interactive text generation with customizable paragraph count and provides an option to save the output to a timestamped file.
 The generated content can be used for creative writing, content ideation, educational experiments, or exploration of generative AI capabilities.

-This project was built during an AI/NLP internship to demonstrate hands-on implementation of modern transformer models and their practical application in natural language understanding and generation.

 ## Features